powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

 by bonding the shields together and then bonding these to the manhole rebar and any local ground rod.
 An equipotential ground mat can also be used as an alternative to attaching to the rebar.
-Work practices for bonding the shields are feasible, but keeping the phase conductor bonded would be quite challenging.
+Work practices for bonding the shields are feasible, but work practices for keeping the phase conductor bonded would be quite challenging.

 Using isolation or insulation is another option that can be used.
 Insulation can include boots, gloves, and rubber mats.
 Using isolation or insulation is